-This exercise serves as an introduction to SAS; the session is based on the Display Manager used by The SAS System for Windows; a separate exercise is available if you are using SAS Studio in SAS OnDemand, which most students prefer.
+This exercise is based upon Chapter 1 of Delwiche and Slaughter's "The Little SAS book".
+The session is based on the Display Manager used by The SAS System for Windows; a separate exercise is available if you are using SAS Studio in SAS OnDemand, based upon the text's supplementary material for Sections 1.6-1.12 posted under Class Documents in Blackboard.
 Some of the features below (e.g., the Output Window) are not available in Studio, but Studio also includes features (saving output automatically as pdf or rtf files) that are not available in Display Manager.